 This bill mandates the establishment of a program by the State Board of Education to cover the fees for high school equivalency exams for low-income individuals within six months of the bill's effective date.
 A low-income individual is defined as someone residing in a household with an income at or below 185 percent of the federal poverty guidelines.
-The program will only cover the cost of one exam per individual and will require applicants to provide documentation to verify their income.
+The program will limit payments to one exam per individual and will specify the application process and required documentation for income verification.

 Statutes affected: